Privacy Notice for Generation New Era families

 If required, we may also process your personal data according to GDPR Article 6(c): ‘processing is necessary for compliance with a legal obligation to which the controller is subject’.

 To contact people to invite them into the study, we have sought approval from special committees.
 For England and Wales, we applied to the NHS Research Authority’s Confidentiality Advisory Group to set aside the common law duty of confidentiality under Section 251 of the National Health Service Act.
-For Scotland, we applied to the NHS Scotland Public Benefit and Privacy Panel for Health and Social Care. which considers approvals to use specified health care data involving identifiable data whether with or without consent.
-The legal gateway for the Registrar General for Scotland sharing the data is provided by the Local Electoral and Registration Services (Scotland) Act 2006 section 56.
+For Scotland, we applied to the NHS Scotland Public Benefit and Privacy Panel for Health and Social Care which considers approvals to use specified health care data involving identifiable data whether with or without consent.
+The use of the data in Scotland is approved under GDPR Article 6 (e) ‘Public task’.

-For Northern Ireland, the HSC Trusts have approved the use of the data under GDPR Article 6 (e) ‘Public task.
-The HSC Trusts are able to use this legal basis as they are a public authority for the purposes of data protection legislation.
-Research for public benefit supports the remit of the HSC Trusts to improve public health and social well-being under the general terms of Section 21 of the Health and Social Care (Reform) Act (Northern Ireland) 2009.
-Health and Social Care research is specified by the Department of Health Code of Practice on Protecting the Confidentiality of Service User Information (2019) as permitted secondary use of personal identifiable information for purposes of health and social care not directly related to the care of this service user.
-We have received guidance and support from the Northern Ireland Health and Social Care Privacy Advisory Committee (PAC) and the Department for Health.
+For Northern Ireland, the HSC Trusts have also approved the use of the data under GDPR Article 6 (e) ‘Public task’.
+Research for public benefit supports the remit of the HSC Trusts to improve public health and social wellbeing under the general terms of Section 21 of the Health and Social Care (Reform) Act (Northern Ireland) 2009.
+We have received guidance and support from the Northern Ireland Health and Social Care Privacy Advisory Committee (PAC) and the Department of Health.

 To receive notifications of deaths and moves out of the NHS for contact tracing and research purposes, for England and Wales we apply to the Confidentiality Advisory Group to set aside the common law duty of confidentiality under Section 251 of the National Health Service Act.
 For Scotland, we apply to the NHS Scotland Public Benefit and Privacy Panel for Health and Social Care.